phillyit/centos-freepbx-autoinstall/README.md

 After install is completed, it will direct you to your public server IP address, where you can create your admin credentials for FreePBX.

-For more tutorials or guides visit us at [PhillyIT](http://phillyit.com/)
+For more tutorials or guides visit us at [Philly IT](http://phillyit.com/)